Skip To Main Content

 Troy joined the Elk River School District in 2012.
 Troy has previous experience as an elementary school teacher and held the position of Technology Integration Specialist in the Osseo School District for 13 years.
 Troy provides leadership to our Online and Digital Learning Specialists in the areas of coordinating professional development and online learning initiatives for staff.

 He earned his Associate in Arts from Bemidji State University, Bachelor of Arts from Winona State University and Master's Degree in Instructional Technology from St. Cloud State University.
+In 2024 Troy earned his CETL (Certified Education Tech Leader) Certification.
+The CETL certification is awarded by the Consortium for School Networking (CoSN) and signifies mastery of the knowledge and skills needed to bring 21st Century technology to our K-12 schools and other education organizations.

 Kelly Corbett